lihaoyi/autowire/readme.md

 Autowire only provides custom error handling on the server side, since there are multiple arguments to validate/aggregate.
 If something goes wrong on the client during de-serialization, you will get the exception thrown from whichever serialization library you're using.

+Autowire supports interface methods with default values.
+When a RPC call's arguments are left out in favor of defaults, Autowire omits these arguments entirely from the pickled request, and evaluates these arguments on the server when it finds them missing from the request instead of throwing an `Error.Param.Missing` like it would if that particular parameter did not have default.

 Why Autowire
 ============